Skip to Main Content

 Prerequisites: Two years of high school algebra and a Math Enhanced ACT 19 or greater or equivalent.
 Descriptive statistics, probability, and statistical inference.
 The inference unit covers means, proportions, and variances for one and two samples, and topics from one-way ANOVA, regression and correlation analysis, chi-square analysis, and nonparametrics.
 TBR Common Course: MATH 1530

-• Social/Behavioral Sciences or pre-professional elective 3 credit hours
+• Human Society and Social Relationships or pre-professional elective 3 credit hours

 Subtotal: 16-17 Hours